Chamberlain University Online Nurse Practitioner Programs – FNP, AGNP, PMHNP

 Paying for the Chamberlain University Online Nurse Practitioner Programs

-Chamberlain University may offer grants, loans, and scholarships to help finance nursing degrees.
-The DAISY Honoree Scholarship offers a 15% tuition savings for those who have won The DAISY Award, The DAISY Nurse Leader Award, The DAISY Team Award, The DAISY Training Award, or The DAISY Faculty Award (through the DAISY Foundation).
+Chamberlain University offers grants and scholarships to those who apply and qualify.
+The DAISY Honoree Scholarship offers a 5% tuition savings for those who have won The DAISY Award, The DAISY Nurse Leader Award, The DAISY Team Award, The DAISY Training Award, or The DAISY Faculty Award (through the DAISY Foundation).
+Chamberlain also offers the Become Extraordinary Grant, a 15% tuition savings for MSN students who apply and qualify.
+Chamberlain also offers the NP Graduate Certificate Grant for up to $2,000 off tuition for NP Graduate Certificate students who apply and qualify.
 Federal Stafford loans and Graduate PLUS Loans may also be available.
-Nursing students are encouraged to check with their employers to see if they qualify for a tuition reimbursement program or tuition discounts.
+As of 12/18/24 Chamberlain University is partnered with over 11,000 healthcare partner locations.
+Nursing students are encouraged to check with their employers and Chamberlain’s enrollment team to see if they qualify for a tuition reimbursement program or tuition discounts through one of their partners.
+90% of Chamberlain students receive some form of financial assistance.
 Additionally, Chamberlain students may pursue innovative opportunities to fund their nursing degrees, such as organizational or community scholarships.

-100% online coursework, no group work, 2-3 campus visits, and 6 start dates make Chamberlain nursing programs an enticing option.
+100% online coursework plus a practicum component, no group work, 2-3 in-person support events, and 6 start dates make Chamberlain nursing programs an enticing option.

 MSN – Adult-Gerontology Acute Care Nurse Practitioner